apache/pulsar/site2/docs/security-kerberos.md

  - Set `authenticationProviders` to choose `AuthenticationProviderSasl`;
  - Set `saslJaasClientAllowedIds` regex for principal that is allowed to connect to broker;
  - Set `saslJaasServerSectionName` that corresponds to the section in JAAS configuration file for broker;
+ - Set `saslJaasServerRoleTokenSignerSecret` that corresponds to role token signer secret in JAAS configuration file for broker;

  To make Pulsar internal admin client work properly, you need to set the configuration in the `broker.conf` file as below:
  - Set `brokerClientAuthenticationPlugin` to client plugin `AuthenticationSasl`;
  - Set `brokerClientAuthenticationParameters` to value in JSON string `{"saslJaasClientSectionName":"PulsarClient", "serverType":"broker"}`, in which `PulsarClient` is the section name in the `pulsar_jaas.conf` file, and `"serverType":"broker"` indicates that the internal admin client connects to a Pulsar Broker;